MemoLanes/MemoLanes/README.md

 ### Key features

 - 🗄️ **Your Data Truly Belongs to You**
     - All your journey information is securely stored directly on your device.
-    - As an open-source project, we use open data formats — empowering you to seamlessly migrate and use your travel history across various applications and tools.
+As an open-source project, we use open data formats — empowering you to seamlessly migrate your travel history across various applications and tools, without barriers.
-    - without barriers.
 - 💪 **Rich & Powerful Features**
-    - The *Multi-Layer* enables flexible combination and switching between travel routes and terrain data.
-    - while the *Time Machine* allows you to visually retrace your journey’s evolution on an interactive timeline
-    - Stay tuned for more exciting features to come!
+    - The *Multi-Layer* enables flexible combination and switching between footprint and flight tracks.
+While the *Time Machine* allows you to visually retrace your journey’s evolution on an interactive timeline.
+Stay tuned for more exciting features to come!
 - 🧩 **Flexible & Future-Proof Architecture**
     - We have more features on the horizon.
-Powered by a meticulously engineered core architecture, your existing data will seamlessly integrate with future upgrades — ensuring sustainable evolution and long-term compatibility.
+Powered by a meticulously engineered core architecture, your existing data will seamlessly integrate with future upgrades — ensuring sustainable evolution.
-- ❤️ **Build this app together**
+- ❤️ **Build This App Together**
-    - We invite you to join our developer community — collaborate with us to shape the future of this app and build the tool you’ve always envisioned!
+    - Join our developer community — collaborate with us to shape the future of this application and build the tool you’ve always envisioned!

 ---